OpenSettings/open-settings-docs/docs/v1/docs/introduction.md

 OpenSettings also allows **offline mode**, where an **initial hardcoded settings file** is used before switching to the provider.

-## OpenSettings: Current Scope and Future Potential
+## Current Scope and Future Potential

 While OpenSettings is primarily designed to work with .NET applications, its architecture is flexible enough that, in the future, it could support other programming languages.